 AWS users must have a map of their apps and storage containers before considering security controls or encryption.
 A thorough visibility plan that maps out your AWS assets is absolutely essential.

-3. Plan an overall AWS cybersecurity strategy
+3. Plan an overall AWS cloud security strategy

 This strategy aims to provide consistent security policies across all cloud resources.
 Assess every cloud asset and assign appropriate security controls.
 Users must have sufficient privileges to access critical workloads they require, but nothing more.